-To date, we have financed our operations primarily through the proceeds from the issuance of our preferred shares and convertible notes and the net proceeds of our initial public offering and subsequent private placements, as well as cash flow generated from operations.
-As of December 31, 2016, we had approximately \$91.1 million in cash and cash equivalents, and restricted cash.
+To date, we have financed our operations primarily through the proceeds from the issuance of our preferred shares and convertible notes and the net proceeds of our initial public offering and subsequent private placements.
+We have incurred net losses and negative cash flows from operating activities for the years from 2014 to 2017.
+As of December 31, 2017, we had approximately \$70.0 million in cash and cash equivalents, and restricted cash.
 In March 2012, we issued convertible notes with an aggregate principal amount of \$8.0 million, which were automatically converted into 2,224,610 ordinary shares upon the completion of our initial public offering.
 In June 2013, we completed our initial public offering, in which we offered and sold 19,090,000 ordinary shares in the form of ADSs, raising \$75.0 million in proceeds before expenses to us.
 In March 2016, we completed the issuance of 42,500,000 ordinary shares to Zall E-Commerce in a private placement transaction, which amounted to \$76.5 million in proceeds before expenses to us.

-We believe the cash we received from our initial public offerings, private placement in March 2016 and the anticipated cash flow from operations will provide us with sufficient capital to meet the expenses and other expenditures required for our business operations for the 12 months from December 31, 2016.
+We believe the cash we received from our initial public offering and private placement in March 2016 will provide us with sufficient capital to meet the expenses and other expenditures required for our business operations for the 12 months from December 31, 2017.
 In the event that our operating expenses or other expenditures exceed our working capital, we may seek to issue debt or equity securities or obtain credit facilities.
 Any issuance of equity securities could cause dilution for our shareholders.
 Any incurrence of indebtedness could increase our debt service obligations and subject us to restrictive operating and financial covenants.
 Additionally, financing may not be available to us in amounts or on terms acceptable to us, or at all.